Guidance providing practical information on the legal requirements that would be required in a no deal scenario.

 The UK is retaining protections in domestic law which provide powers for market surveillance enforcement to ensure that unsafe and non-compliant products can swiftly be removed from the UK market.
 The government is developing UK replacements to the EU databases we will no longer have access to.
 This includes a new product safety market surveillance database to ensure we are able to quickly identify new threats, to mount coordinated and rapid responses to those threats, and to target the interception of high-risk products, including imports.

-All operators intending to place products on the UK market on or after 12 April 2019 will want to consider the actions outlined below.
+All operators intending to place products on the UK market when or after the UK leaves the EU will want to consider the actions outlined below.

-All manufacturers placing products on the EU market will need to take the actions outlined below if they intend to place products on the EU market on or after 12 April 2019.
+All manufacturers placing products on the EU market will need to take the actions outlined below if they intend to place products on the EU market when or after the UK leaves the EU.